ComputationalOpticsGroup/COG-dynamic-OCT-contrast-simulation-library/README.md

-# Dynamic-optical-coherence-tomography simulation library by computational optics group (COG DOCT-simulator library)
+# Dynamic-optical-coherence-tomography simulation library by computational optics group: COG DOCT-simulation library

 The COG DOCT-simulator library is a Python library which provides the classes and functions to simulate a time-sequence of OCT speckle with the modeling of the scatterer motions.